 When you have a biopsy for a breast tumor, the pathology report tells you a lot more than whether it’s cancerous or not.
 It provides crucial information about the makeup of your tumor.

 This is important because some types of breast cancer are more aggressive than others, meaning they grow and spread faster.
-Targeted treatments are available for some types, but not for all.
+Targeted treatments are available for some types but not for all.

 HR is short for hormone receptor.
-Breast tumors are tested for both estrogen receptors (ER) and progesterone receptors (PR).
+Breast tumors are tested for estrogen receptors (ER) and progesterone receptors (PR).
 Each status appears separately on your pathology report.

 You can test positive for ER, PR, or both.
 Either way, it means that hormones fuel your breast cancer.
 It also means that your treatment can include medications that affect hormones.